Ipsita15/TravelSite-main/README.md

 # Hie, I'm Ipsita! 👋
 📌 Ping me on [LinkedIn](https://www.linkedin.com/in/ipsita-das724/) for any Doubt Clearence
 ## Highlights
-This Project is all about frontend website development
+This Project is all about multi-page responsive frontend website development

 ## Run Locally